Rubén Arocha

-Rubén Darío Arocha Hernández (born 21 April 1987 in Caracas) is a Venezuelan football player currently playing for UD Las Zocas.
+Rubén Darío Arocha Hernández (born 21 April 1987) is a Venezuelan football player who plays for Tercera Federación club San Miguel.

 Club career

 Arocha started his career in Real Madrid C, playing 4 games in which he scored one goal in that season.
 In 2006, he signed for Club Brugge, although he never managed to play a single game and spent three seasons loaned to several teams.
 The last one, Zamora, finally agreed to sign him in summer 2009.

 With the squad he won the 2011 Torneo Clausura, but the team failed to complete the national title.

+Personal life

+Born in Venezuela, Arocha is of Spanish descent through his father, who was originally from Santa Cruz de Tenerife.
+His son plays in the Atlético Madrid youth rank and was called up to the Spain national under-15 team.